Majramos/awesome/TOPICS.md

 *   [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 *   [optuna/optuna](https://github.com/optuna/optuna) - A hyperparameter optimization framework

+## large-language-models

+*   [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
+Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.

+## llm-inference

+*   [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
+Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.

 ## llm-serving